Counseling Services in The Woodlands and Montgomery, Texas

 Trauma

-Trauma is any event for which we were not prepared that has had a lasting negative effect.
-These events are often emotionally painful, distressful, or shocking.
-It’s common for people to suffer lasting effects from their traumas, making it important to seek help from a professional, such as myself, who is trained and experienced in treating trauma.
+Trauma refers to any event for which we were unprepared, leaving a lasting negative impact.
+These events are often emotionally painful, distressing, or shocking.
+It is common for individuals to carry the effects of trauma long after the event, which is why seeking help from a trained and experienced professional, such as myself, is crucial to healing.

 Learn more about EMDR